kyma-incubator/compass/docs/compass/03-automatic-scenario-assignment.md

 }
 ```

-3. Check that the Runitme is assigned to the `MARKETING` scenario.
+3. Check that the Runtime is assigned to the `MARKETING` scenario.
 ```graphql
 query  {
   runtimes {